TannerPerrien/meethue.co/_products/philips-hue-white-and-color-ambiance---extension-bulbs.md

 - paint
 - sync_music
 - sync_movies
-description: Include a Philips Hue white and color ambiance bulb in your Philips Hue system and experience high quality white and colored light that offers you endless possibilities.
+description: If you're looking to add additional bulbs to your lighting lineup, you have options!
+Include a Philips Hue white and color ambiance bulb in your Philips Hue system and experience high quality white and colored light that offers you endless possibilities.
 purchaseUrl: http://amzn.to/1VFKNTx
+sections:
+- name: Color vs Ambiance vs White
+  content: The Hue lineup offers three different light bulb options.
+Color bulbs allow
+    you to pick any color you want.
+Ambiance bulbs allow you to pick from many different shades of white.
+This allows flexibilty between a warm, inviting environment and an environment geared for focus.
+White bulbs offer the least in terms of features, but still leave you in control for dimming and turning on/off.
+Read more about choosing bulbs and color temperature in the <a href="/guides/3-steps-to-hue-the-guide-you-wish-you-had-read-first/">Hue Lighting Guide</a>.
+- name: Light/Bridge Compatibility
+  content: All lights and bridges are compatible.
+For example, 1st gen lights will
+    work with a 2nd gen bridge.
+Likewise, 2nd gen lights will work with a 1st gen bridge.
 specs:
 - name: Bulb
   items: